 Obama says there is bipartisan support for immigration reform but House Speaker John Boehner maintains that Congress would not accept the comprehensive bill passed by the Democratically-controlled Senate last year, Reuters reported.

 Ure said he has heard mainly from business owners in the restaurant, agricultural and ski industry about the importance of addressing immigration.
-He said businesses like those are having a difficult time recruiting immigrants, who fear they will be deported.

 "Many of those people are still in the community and are very active, and even though they're not citizens, they've lived here most of their lives and have to live in the shadows 99 percent of the time," Ure said.